 GEORGIA TREE COUNCIL STARS 2021

 It's the second year for our list of Georgia Tree Council STARs!
 We’re shining the spotlight on up and coming leadership in Georgia - individuals under the age of 40 -- who’ve demonstrated “Service, Teamwork, Attitude, and Results” in their work for trees and community trees.
 Below are this year's five Georgia Tree Council STARs.
 Read about the good work each is doing, and be inspired.
+To watch an 8-minute video interview with three of our STARs, click here.

 Alex displays the qualities of Service, Teamwork, Attitude, and Results daily in his work as a Community Forester for Georgia Forestry Commission, as a member of the Board of Directors for the Georgia Tree Council and the Georgia Arborist Association, and as a leader on green infrastructure resiliency efforts on Georgia’s coast.